segunofe/Design-Authentication-Authorization-and-Logging-Logic-in-Agentic-AI-Apps/README.md

 I built an AI agent for a fictional retail company ("AnyCompany Retail") using **Amazon Bedrock AgentCore**, based on the AWS Workshop Studio lab found [here](https://catalog.us-east-1.prod.workshops.aws/event/dashboard/en-US/workshop).
 Starting from a base agent, I progressively extended it with internal and external tools, wired up multiple authentication mechanisms, and finished with role-based dynamic tool filtering so different employee roles see different capabilities.

-This README documents what I built at each stage, the architecture decisions involved, and a couple of issues I ran into (and how I fixed them) along the way.
+This README documents what I built at each stage, the architecture decisions involved, and an issues I ran into (and how I fixed it) along the way.

 The Goal
 <img width="975" height="458" alt="image" src="https://github.com/user-attachments/assets/eeddf2e6-3091-4651-b58d-95169333716d" />